TV and film star Tan Kheng Hua dishes on finding career satisfaction and raising happy kids

 I just want to continue to do the work that I love to do.
 If, internationally, I get more opportunities to do it, bring it on!

 Thank you SO much for your generosity and candor, Kheng Hua!
 We can’t wait to see what comes next in your brilliant career.
-For now, be sure to check out Crazy Rich Asians when it premieres in Singapore on 22 August, mamas!
+If you’d like to follow her exciting journey in Hollywood, be sure to follow her Instagram account at @khenghua!